netxms/netxms-doc/admin/installation.rst

   * netxms-dbdrv-odbc - unixODBC driver (can be used with DB/2 and Microsoft SQL)
   * netxms-dbdrv-oracle - Oracle driver ( requires Oracle client installation )

 #.
-Instal required packages (adjust command to match your environment):
+Install required packages (adjust command to match your environment):

    .. code-block:: sh